 - Jason Coupland, Chair of Governors, Silverhill Primary School.

-If you are interested in becoming a governor contact the Governor Support Team, complete the online interest form or download the LA Governor Nomination Form (we need a Professional Reference Letter and Form and Personal Reference Letter and Form to support your application).
+If you are interested in becoming a governor contact the Governor Support team, download the forms (we need a DCC New Governor's Nomination Form, and two reference forms a Professional Reference Form and Letter and a Personal Reference Letter and Form to support your application and these must be from people who have known you for at least two years).

 |Monday||8.30am to 5.00pm|